gschloesser/MRI_cycGAN/README.md

 rates or epochs in the train.py file.

 Run train.py and this will train the model and save the wieghts.
 Then run test.py to evaluate the model performance.

+If running into issues, check the python files for additional insturctions.